EdwardJFox/email-store/README.md

 will bypass the email interception and cause the email to be delivered!

+## Running the tests

+To run the tests, first you need to setup the local database:

+    rails db:create db:migrate

+Then the test suite can be run with the following command:

+    rspec

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).